Ocean life survey

 As well as artificial habitat design and instillation, Ocean Life Survey also offers site assessment for artificial habitats, together with an assessment of the most suitable artificial habitat type, for both site and client requirements.

 Ocean Life Survey has already undertaken such work for UK government agencies, and Port and Harbor authorities.
-We can offer and provide our clients with this experience and expertise, together with any pre and post biological and ecological monitoring and reporting as desired ore required.
+We can therefore offer and provide our clients with this proven expertise, together with any pre and post biological and ecological monitoring and reporting as desired or required.